Guyan reduction

-In computational mechanics, Guyan reduction, also known as static condensation, is a dimensionality reduction method which reduces the number of degrees of freedom by ignoring the inertial terms of the equilibrium equations and expressing the unloaded degrees of freedom in terms of the loaded degrees of freedom.
+In computational mechanics, Guyan reduction, is a dimensionality reduction method which reduces the number of degrees of freedom by ignoring the inertial terms of the equilibrium equations and expressing the unloaded degrees of freedom in terms of the loaded degrees of freedom.

 Basic concept

 The static equilibrium equation can be expressed as:

 where $\mathbf{K}$ is the stiffness matrix, $\mathbf{f}$ the force vector, and $\mathbf{d}$ the displacement vector.
 The number of the degrees of freedom of the static equilibrium problem is the length of the displacement vector.

 By partitioning the above system of linear equations with regards to loaded (master) and unloaded (slave) degrees of freedom, the static equilibrium equation may be expressed as: